-Concerning the access to the elements of the DSL (ii), they are also embedded in the same Cartesian space so that the Generator can choose them (i.e. DSL instructions and constants) alongside the symbolic percepts.
+Concerning the access to the elements of the DSL, they are also embedded in the same Cartesian space so that the Generator can choose from them, i.e. from the DSL instructions and constants from Tables 8 and 7, respectively, alongside the symbolic percepts.
 In this way, the elements of the DSL are presented to the Generator (on the neural level) in the context of the given task, and, among others, constants (such as 'Red') may have a different embedding depending on the perception result.
 This is expected to facilitate alternative interpretations of the roles of particular percepts; for instance, while the black pixels should often be interpreted as the background, some tasks are exceptions to this rule.